-The structure of RA Group is set forth in note 1(1) to the condensed interim consolidated financial statements.
+The structure of RA Group is set forth in note 1(d) to the condensed interim consolidated financial statements.

-c) Approval of the condensed interim consolidated financial statements
+c) Approval of the condensed interim consolidated financial statements d) Group structure

-These condensed interim consolidated financial statements have been approved and authorised for issuance by the Board of Directors on 27 November 2018.
+These condensed interim consolidated financial statements have been approved and authorised for issuance by the Board of Directors on 26 March 2020.

-- 1 Introduction (continued) - I) Group structure
+1 Introduction (continued)